HalcyonGray/Photo-Album-Project/README.txt

 STARTUP:
 *Note: Please be aware that a installation of Python must be installed to run this program -Before you start the program, run the setup.exe file first.
 This will install the Python packages needed to run the software.
--Once the setup file is run, go ahead and run the Start.exe -The program will start up and open a small window called Photo Album Creation Tool
+*Setup is complete once you see the line "Successfully installed pysqlite3" -Once the setup file is run, go ahead and run the Start.exe -The program will start up and open a small window called Photo Album Creation Tool